-Pro surfer Jon Rose was aboard a boat off the coast of Sumatra during a surf trip in Sept.
+As a professional surfer for 13 years, Jon Rose traveled the world in pursuit of perfect waves.
+His adventures led him to some of the most breathtaking and remote locations in the world and he was aboard a boat off the coast of Sumatra during a surf trip in Sept.
 2009 when he felt a slight shake.

 It was at that moment Jon’s life would change – and in turn, so would the lives of others who would soon have access to clean water.
-The eye-opening experience solidified the need for Waves For Water, a non-profit organization aimed to bring clean water solutions to impoverished countries around the world.
+The eye-opening experience solidified the need for Waves For Water.

 The Waves For Water objective is to identify the problem and quickly connect an existing user-friendly solution.
 The long-term goal for Waves For Water is to be proactive, rather than reactive.
-There is no reason anyone should die from lack of clean water… people have already done the hard work and have developed technology solutions that help eliminate senseless deaths.
-It is our job to make sure that technology solutions and quality education are in the hands of those in need.
-Individuals who are traveling to poor nations can easily eliminate the distribution challenges most bureaucracies face in philanthropic aid programs.
-It’s guerrilla humanitarianism at the core, and it works!
+There is no reason anyone should die from lack of clean water, people have already done the hard work and have developed technology solutions that help eliminate senseless deaths.
+It is our job to make sure that technological solutions and quality education are in the hands of those who need them.
+In addition, individuals who are traveling to areas in need can easily eliminate the distribution challenges most bureaucracies face in philanthropic aid programs.

 One in six people still do not have access to clean water and that is ridiculous, we strongly believe that as a group, as a movement, we can solve this problem in our lifetime.